BlinkDL/RWKV-LM/README.md

 4. Aside from 2d rotation, we can try other Lie groups such as 3d rotation ( SO(3) ).
 Non-abelian RWKV lol.

 5. RWKV might be great on analog devices (search for Analog Matrix-vector multiplication & Photonic Matrix-vector multiplication).
+RNN is very hardware-friendly.
+SNN RWKV is straightforward.
+I wonder if it can be optimized for quantum computation too.

 ### Misc